Sign in

 Day 07: Dingboche - Chhukung (4,730m)

 Today we trek to Chhukung by walking through stone walled fields leading to glacier rocks.
 The trail provides excellent views of Lhotse and Ama Dablam mountains.
-The trail also has us view of Island Peak above us before reaching Bibre village.
-We reach Chhukung after a short walk from Bibre village.
-We spend overnight in Chhukung.
+The trail also has a view of Island Peak above us before reaching Bibre village.
+We reached Chhukung after a short walk from Bibre village.
+We spent the night in Chhukung.

 Accommodation: Guesthouse